John-Abbott-College/4A8-Notes/12_Assignment3_help.md

 ## Reminders

 * You must add `System.Data.SQLite` to both your HomeBudget project, *and* to your test project.
-* If you do not understand a story properly, check in with the product owner (Helen and Sandy)
+* If you do not understand a story properly, check in with the product owner (Helen and Alex)

 ## Helper Files